-5.7.4 Topologies for free energy calculations
+5.8.4 Topologies for free energy calculations

 Free energy differences between two systems, A and B, can be calculated as described in sec.
 3.12.
 Systems A and B are described by topologies consisting of the same number of molecules with the same number of atoms.
-Masses and non-bonded interactions can be perturbed by adding B parameters under the [atoms] directive.
+Masses and non-bonded interactions can be perturbed by adding B parameters under the [ atoms ] directive.
 Bonded interactions can be perturbed by adding B parameters to the bonded types or the bonded interactions.
 The parameters that can be perturbed are listed in Tables 5.4 and 5.5.
-The λ -dependence of the interactions is described in section sec.
+The $\lambda$ -dependence of the interactions is described in section sec.
 4.5.
 The bonded parameters that are used (on the line of the bonded interaction definition, or the ones looked up on atom types in the bonded type lists) is explained in Table 5.6.
 In most cases, things should work intuitively.
 When the A and B atom types in a bonded interaction are not all identical and parameters are not present for the B-state, either on the line or in the bonded types, grompp uses the A-state parameters and issues a warning.
-For free energy calculations, all or no parameters for topology B ($\lambda = 1$) should be added on the same line, after the normal parameters, in the same order as the normal parameters.
-From GROMACS 4.6 onward, if λ is treated as a vector, then the bonded-lambdas component controls all bonded terms that are not explicitly labeled as restraints.
+For free energy calculations, all or no parameters for topology B ( $\lambda = 1$ ) should be added on the same line, after the normal parameters, in the same order as the normal parameters.
+From GROMACS 4.6 onward, if $\lambda$ is treated as a vector, then the bonded-lambdas component controls all bonded terms that are not explicitly labeled as restraints.
 Restrain terms are controlled by the restraint-lambdas component.

-B-state atom types param eters param parameters in bonded types
+B-state atom types param eters paran

 all identical to on line A aton n types B ato m types message

-A-state atom types А В A В A В
+A-state atom types A В Α В A В

-+AB X Х
++AB X X

-+A +B x Х
++A +B x х

-yes error
+yes - - - error

 +AB

-+A +B
+- +A +B

 +AB - X Х X Х warning

-+A +B x Х x Х
++A +B x Х X Х

-- x Х error
+- - X Х error

-no - +AB - - warning
+no - +AB - warning

 - +A +B warning

-- +A х +B
+- - +A х +B -

-- +A Х + +B
+- +A х + +B